forestgrape/coronavirus/index.md

 * [Content](#content).
 Detailed content overview including twittering summaries.

 ## Bird View of Content

-This section overviews the content.
-The [full content section](#content) lists the topics discussed in more detail.
-The chapter links point there.
+This section overviews the entire content.
+The [content section](#content) lists the topics discussed in more detail.
+The links point there.

 1. [Introduction](#introductory-topics)
   * [Public Suggestions and Tips](./1_introduction/suggestions.md). _Recommended starting point._ Tips how to prevent or handle Covid infections: Transmission is smoke like and thus goes with the air.
-To prevent and overcome an infection good health is important.
+A healthy lifestyle helps to prevent and overcome Covid.
-  * [Update History](./1_introduction/update_history.md) topics discussed in chronological order.
+  * [Update History](./1_introduction/update_history.md): Content and updates as published in chronological order.

 2. [Biological Topics](#biological-topics).
 Forms of life and how coronaviruses compare and interact with them.
 3. [Medical Topics](#medical-topics).
 What Covid-19 is and how to diagnose it.